Football capsules: Greenville, Royse City, Caddo Mills, Quinlan Ford

 TIME: 7 p.m., Friday.

-KEY PLAYERS: Quinlan Ford: RB-DB Zalen Morales, RB J.J.
+KEY PLAYERS: Godley: QB Wyatt Burke, RB Landon Thigpen, WR Blane Applegate.
+Quinlan Ford: RB-DB Zalen Morales, RB J.J.
 Jorzig, QB Payton Wallen, RB-LB Dylan Seabolt, RB Landon Edwards, RB Jeremiah Coleman.
-Mount Vernon: LB Boone Morris, LB Cade Monroe, WR Mitchell Nuziard, WR James Mitchell.

 NOTES: Quinlan Ford ranked among the state’s leaders in rushing yards per game in 2022 at 315.7 yards per game.
-They rushed the ball 513 times and threw it only 44 times.
-The Panthers were a 5-6 playoff team in 4A, Division II.
-Mount Vernon was a 9-3 playoff team in 3A, DI.
-Mount Vernon’s stadium is named for former Dallas Cowboys quarterback and NFL Monday Night NFL commentator Dandy Don Meredith.
+The Panthers rushed for 276 yards in their loss to Mount Vernon.
+Morales led with 120 yards and one TD on 19 carries.
+The Panthers gave up seven turnovers last week, including three interceptions and four fumbles.

 Commented